troydm/tsundoku/README.md

 Simple Perl-based web ebook server.
 Tested only on *Linux* but should work on any *Unix* platform.
 Requires only modern 5.10+ Perl version and ImageMagic with pdf/djvu reading capability installed.
-Only has HTTP::Server::Simple CPAN dependency.
+Only has DBI, DBM::SQLite and HTTP::Server::Simple CPAN dependency.

 ## NOTE